Samsung/tizen-docs/docs/application/vscode-ext/Tizen/web_app.md

    ![Select version](media/web_profile_version.png)

 8. Select the required project template for your application from template list.

    ![Select template](media/web_project_template.png)

 9. Enter the project name.

    ![project name](media/web_project_name.png)

-### Building your project
+### Build your project

 1. Open the **Command Palette** and enter build.
 Select **Tizen: Build Tizen project**.

    ![Build project](media/web_build.png)

 2. Review the build results in the output window, and check the location of the package file (.tpk).

    ![Review result](media/web_build_review.png)

 ### Deploy and run your application in emulator

 1. To launch the Tizen Emulator Manager, open the **Command Palette** and enter emulator.
 Select **Tizen: Launch Tizen Emulator Manager**.

    ![Launch emulator](media/web_deploy.png)

 2. Create and launch an emulator instance in the Emulator Manager.

 3. To deploy your application to the target, enter install Tizen in the **Command Palette** and select **Tizen: Install Tizen application**.

    ![Install application](media/web_install_app.png)

 4. To run the application on the emulator, enter run in the **Command Palette** and select **Tizen: Run Tizen application**.

    ![Run application](media/web_run_app1.png)